replicatedhq/troubleshoot.sh/docs/source/analyze/certificates.md

 This analyzer's outcome `when` clause compares the condition specified with the resources present on the certificates.

 The `when` value in an outcome of this analyzer contains the certificates that match the filters, if any filters are defined.
-If there are no defined filters, the `when` value contains all certificates in the cluster.
+If there are no defined filters, it will based on validity of the certificate.
+For pass outcomes, the certificate which is valid will be matched.
+For fail outcomes, the certificate which is invalid will be matched.

 The conditional in the `when` value supports the following: